epivenpro/epivenpro.github.io/_posts/2018-06-27-bundle_config_path.md

 Yet still every time I would try to install gems with `bundle install`, they will inevitably end up in the system gem directory.

-Well, having completely wiping out a bunch of `rvm` rubies and then installing them back again, I decided to Google up and found this guy:
+Well, after wiping out a bunch of `rvm` rubies and then installing them back again, I decided to Google up and found this guy:

 ```bash